 Sitemaps are one of the most essential SEO elements in Search Engine History.
 It improves the Crawl Efficiency and Crawls Budget while making easier the job of the Search Engine.
-Having a categorized Sitemap Hierarchy in a structured Sitemap Index file also can help to understand the Google or other search engines to site hierarchy and relationship between site sections.
+Having a categorized Sitemap Hierarchy in a structured Sitemap Index file also can help to understand Google or other search engines’ site hierarchy and the relationship between site sections.
 Using a Sitemap Index and Multiple Sitemaps in the Sitemap Index can increase the crawl budget and efficiency.
-Also, it shows which section of the web site is more important for the users if the Sitemap Index is correlative with the internal link structure and site hierarchy.
-Probably this is because as the sitemap grows and the number of URLs in it increases, the cost and time required for Search Engine’s actions with sitemap also increase.
+Also, it shows which section of the website is more important for the users if the Sitemap Index is correlative with the internal link structure and site hierarchy.
+Probably this is because as the sitemap grows and the number of URLs in it increases, the cost and time required for the Search Engine’s actions with the sitemap also increase.

-There are more magical sides for Sitemaps.
+There are more magical sides to Sitemaps.
 We will continue to improve our guidelines for better a better SEO Community.

 - Entity Identity Creation and Management: A Feminist SEO Case Study - March 23, 2023

 - Exact Match Domain SEO: Why does EMD Work for Rankings – Case Study - February 23, 2023

 - Importance of Entity, Attribute, Value (EAV) Architecture for SEO: Choosing the Right Attributes with Accurate Values from Text - February 16, 2023